um-grex/grex-docs/content/english/running-jobs/interactive-jobs.md

 ## Graphical jobs
 ---

 What to do if your interactive job involves a GUI based program?
-You can SSH to a login node with X11 forwarding enabled, or using X2Go remote desktop, and run it there.
+You can SSH to a login node with X11 forwarding enabled, and run it there.
 It is also possible to forward the X11 connection to compute nodes where your interactive jobs run with __-\-x11__ flag to **salloc**:

 {{< highlight bash >}}
 salloc --ntasks=1 --x11 --mem=4000M
 {{< /highlight >}}

-To make it work you'd want the SSH session login node is also supporting graphics: either through the -Y flag of ssh (or X11 enabled in PuTTy) or by using [X2Go](connecting/x2go).
+To make it work you'd want the SSH session login node is also supporting graphics: either through the -Y flag of ssh (or X11 enabled in PuTTy).
 If you are using Mac OS, you will have to install [XQuartz](https://www.xquartz.org/) to enable X11 forwarding.

 You may also try to use [OpenOnDemand](/ood) portal on Grex.